 Traditional Careers in History

 Those who studied history can acknowledge that its benefits go beyond what you would probably read in history books.
-And that is why many Canadian students go-ahead to explore other disciplines after graduating from history department in school.
+And that is why many Canadian students go-ahead to explore other disciplines after graduating from the history department in the school.
 But is that all there is to history courses?
 Where can you work with a history degree?
 Let's explore the options together.

 Many colleges and universities require students to take specific majors to study a few courses in history as mandatory requirements.
 As a result of this, there may be a need for several history classes.
 Therefore, history graduates that enjoy educating and impacting their knowledge on others can fit into this role.
 However, they may have to enroll for higher certification and degree, such as a master's degree (MA) in history, to become fit for such a role.